The Complexity of Tensor Rank: Definitions and Tools

 So $\lambda = 0$ is an eigenvalue of $T$ if there is a non-zero vector $x$ satisfying $\sum^{n,n}_{i,j=1} t_{i,j,k} x_i x_j = 0$, which is a homogenous quadratic system of equations, and, obviously every homogenous quadratic system can be written in this form.
 So deciding whether a tensor has $0$ as an eigenvalue is computationally equivalent to deciding whether a homogenous quadratic system has a non-trivial solution.
 This problem is sometimes called \HTN\ (for Hilbert's homogenous Nullstellensatz), and, over $\RN$, was shown to be \NPR-complete in~\cite{S12}.\footnote{The proof in~\cite{S12} yields a quartic systems, but that can be reduced to quadratic, by removing the final (unnecessary) squaring operation.} Thus, deciding whether $0$ is an eigenvalue of a tensor $T$ over $\RN$ is \NPR-complete.
-Hillar and Lem~\cite[Remark 2.3]{HL13} also sketch a proof of this result, but their proof of hardness of the quadratic homogenous system is not correct; in their proof $z^2 = \sum_{i=1}^n x_i^2$ cannot be guaranteed; fixing this seems to require a construction like the one in~\cite{S12}, more precisely, one needs to use $z^2 = w^2 + \sum_{i=1}^n x_i^2$ and an a priori bound on the $\sum_{i=1}^n x_i^2$ of a solution.
+Hillar and Lim~\cite[Remark 2.3]{HL13} also sketch a proof of the \NPR-completeness of \HTN, but their proof of hardness of the quadratic homogenous system is not correct; in their notation, they require $z^2 = \sum_{i=1}^n x_i^2$, but this cannot be guaranteed.
+For example, they would take the quadratic system $(x+2)^2 = 0$ and homogenize it as $x^2+4xz+4z^2 = 0$ and require $x^2 = z^2$.
+While the original system has a non-trivial solution, $x = -2$, it is easy to see that the homogenized system only has the trivial solution $x = z = 0$.
+The hardness proof seems to require a non-uniform construction as in~\cite{S12}.

 \end{example}